Incorporating Brian's proofing edits.

 Reconciliation is basically React's "diffing" algorithm.
 We will be

 Reconciliation is basically React's "diffing" algorithm.
-Well be
+We’ll be

 exploring it after we work out the initial render.